oddstream/csol/README.md

-# gomps4
+# Csol

 Towards a polymorphic solitaire engine in C99, [raylib](https://raylib.com/) with each variant configured by a small [Lua](https://lua.org) script.
 So-called because it's the fourth iteration of Gilbert Oddstream's Minimal Polymorphic Solitaire engine.

-Development is currently stalled because of the difficulty of making decent scalable cards. gomps5 (written in Go + ebiten) is addressing this.
+Development is currently stalled because of the difficulty of making decent scalable cards.
+Gosol (written in Go + ebiten) is addressing this.

 ## Architecture